autocrypt/autocrypt/doc/level0.rst

 The MUA MUST be capable of generating and storing two RSA 2048-bit secret keys, one for signing and self-certification and the other for decrypting.
-It MUST be capable of assembling these keys into an OpenPGP certificate (RFC 4880 "Transferable Public Key") that indicates these capabilities.
+It MUST be capable of assembling these keys into an OpenPGP certificate (:rfc:`RFC 4880 "Transferable Public Key"<4880#section-11.1>`) that indicates these capabilities.

 The secret key material is critical for security as in other end-to-end applications, and should be protected from access by other